ubrant/documents-format/README.md

 &nbsp;

-> **Title** should be used only once in all the files for same Major ID, otherwise it will be picked up from first non-blank occurrence.
+> **Title** should be used only once in all the files for same Major ID, otherwise it will be picked up from first non-blank occurrence

 &nbsp;